 What types of personal data do we handle?

-In order to carry out our duties we (Intrinsic and our ARs) hold data in relation to:
+In order to carry out our duties we (Quilter Financial Planning and our ARs) hold data in relation to:

 - Personal details such as names, addresses, telephone numbers, email addresses